puppetlabs/puppet-docs/source/puppet/4.3/reference/lookup_quick.md

 ## What Is Puppet Lookup?

-It's a lot like Hiera, except that:
+It's a lot like Hiera, except:

 * Environments can configure their own lookup hierarchies, which frees you to manage hierarchy changes like the rest of your code.
-* Modules can contribute default data, which is used if an environment (or classic Hiera) doesn't specify some.
+* Modules have more ways to set default values for their own parameters.
-* The lookup tools are slightly better.
+* The lookup tools are better.
+* You can control merge behavior in new ways.
+    * Related: There's a special key called `lookup_options` that you can never manually look up.

 There are some extra details, and we might add more new features in the future, but those are the most important bits.

 ## Three Tiers: Classic Hiera → Environment Data → Module Data

-Every time you request data through the new Puppet lookup system, Puppet will search three tiers of data:
+Every time you request data through Puppet lookup, Puppet will search three tiers of data, in this order:

 1. Classic Hiera.
 2. Environment data.
 3. Module data.

-Puppet checks the tiers in that order, with classic Hiera always going first (for backwards compatibility).

 If you do a merging lookup, Puppet can combine answers from all three tiers.

+### What Are the Tiers For?

+* Environment data is the core of Puppet lookup.
+It's where most of your data should live.
+* Classic Hiera is for global overrides, when you need to fix something before a change can roll through your environments.
+* Module data can only provide default values for a module's own parameters.
+Puppet lookup enforces that by only using it for keys in a given module's [namespace][].
+(For example, Puppet will check the `apache` module for keys starting with `apache::`.)

 ## Three Tools: Function, Command, and Automatic Lookup

 There are three ways to use Puppet lookup:

-* The `lookup` function (see the [function docs][lookup_function]).
-* The `puppet lookup` command (see the [man page][lookup_man]).
-* Automatic class parameter lookup (see the [language docs about automatic lookup][auto_params]).

-### The `lookup` Function

-Puppet manifests can request data with the new `lookup` function.
-By default, it acts like the `hiera` function; with optional arguments, it can mimic `hiera_array` and `hiera_hash`.
-(For `hiera_include` behavior, just use `include( lookup(...) )`.)
+* [The `lookup` function][lookup_function] --- for looking up data from Puppet manifests.
+Replaces `hiera`, `hiera_array`, and `hiera_hash`; you can use optional arguments to control merge behavior and more.
+* [The `puppet lookup` command][lookup_man] --- for looking up data from the CLI.
+Replaces the `hiera` command.
+Try the `--node` and `--explain` options to see how much more powerful it is.
+* [Automatic class parameter lookup][auto_params] --- when you omit a class parameter, Puppet now uses Puppet lookup (instead of plain Hiera) to search for `<CLASS NAME>::<PARAMETER>` keys.

-The older Hiera functions are still around, but they can only access classic Hiera.
+The Hiera functions and CLI tool are still around, but they can only access classic Hiera.

-See [the `lookup` function docs][lookup_function] for more details.

-### The `puppet lookup` Command

-The `puppet lookup` command lets you look up data from the CLI.

-Use the `--node <NAME>` option to automatically use real facts from PuppetDB.
-Use the `--explain` option to see how Puppet arrived at a given answer.

-See [the puppet lookup man page][lookup_man] for more details.

-### Automatic Class Parameter Lookup

-If you omit a parameter when declaring a class, Puppet automatically looks up the value of `<CLASS NAME>::<PARAMATER NAME>` before using the default value (or failing, if there's no default.)
-This is called automatic class parameter lookup, or sometimes "data binding".

-This feature has changed: instead of using Hiera directly, it now uses Puppet lookup, so it can access environment or module data if classic Hiera doesn't set a value.

-Other than that, it works the same as it did before.
-It can't do merging lookups, and will only use the first value found.

-See the [language docs about automatic lookup][auto_params] for more details.
+## Data Files are Hiera-Compatible

+If you use Puppet lookup's `hiera` data provider in an environment or module, the YAML and JSON data files work exactly the same as Hiera's do.
+This means they can interpolate variables, do sub-lookups with the `hiera()` and `alias()` functions, etc. For details, see the following Hiera pages:

+* [Writing Data Sources][]
+* [Interpolation and Variables][hiera_interpolation]

 ## Using Environment Data

 ### ...If You Already Use Hiera in Environments

-If you already keep classic Hiera's YAML or JSON data in your environments (probably with something like `:datadir: "/etc/puppetlabs/code/environments/%{environment}/hieradata"`), you can switch to new-style environment data like this:
+If you already keep Hiera's YAML or JSON data in your environments (probably with something like `:datadir: "/etc/puppetlabs/code/environments/%{environment}/hieradata"`), you can switch to new-style environment data like this:

+* Change any `hiera`/`hiera_array`/`hiera_hash` calls in your manifests to use `lookup` instead.
-* Set `environment_data_provider = hiera` in puppet.conf.
+* Set `environment_data_provider = hiera` in `puppet.conf`.
+(Individual environments can override this in `environment.conf` if needed.)
 * Create a `hiera.yaml` (version 4) file in each environment, recreating your existing hierarchy.
 [See below for the file format.][inpage_config_4]
-* Edit your classic `hiera.yaml` to use a datadir outside your environments (like `/etc/puppetlabs/code/hieradata`), so that classic Hiera won't interfere with the new environment data provider.
+* Edit your classic `hiera.yaml` config to use a datadir outside your environments (like `/etc/puppetlabs/code/hieradata`), so that classic Hiera won't interfere with the new environment data provider.

-Once these three steps are done, your Puppet infrastructure should work the same way it did before, but you'll have a lot more freedom the next time you want to make changes to your hierarchy.
+Once these steps are done, your Puppet infrastructure should work the same way it did before, but you'll have a lot more freedom the next time you want to make changes to your hierarchy.

+To interactively see where Puppet is finding data, log into your Puppet master server and run `sudo puppet lookup <KEY> --node <NAME> --explain`.
+This will show you whether Puppet is using the new environment data or not.

 ### ...In General